PaperMC/PaperDocs/source/server/configuration.rst

     - **description**: Instructs the server to ignore shooter velocity when calculating the velocity of a fired arrow.

+* fix-curing-zombie-villager-discount-exploit
+    - **default**: true
+    - **description**: Fixes the exploit used to gain massive discounts by infecting and curing a zombie villager.

 pillager-patrols
 ~~~~~~~~~~~~~~~~
     - spawn-chance